PySimpleGUI/PySimpleGUI/docs/cookbook.md

 In PySimpleGUI you can use PNG and GIF image files as buttons.
 You can also encode those files into Base64 strings and put them directly into your code.

-It's a 4 step process to make a button using a graphic
+It's a 4-step process to make a button using a graphic

 1. Find your PNG or GIF graphic
 2. Convert your graphic into a Base64 byte string